-Alright, before we get to the main event, we need to come back and address this lubrication issue again.
-There’s a new rule in your life: nothing dry touches a vagina.
-Ever.
-Got it?
+Before we get to the main event, we need to come back and address the lubrication issue again.
+Here’s a new rule for you:

 All women are different.
 Some women will get literally dripping wet, others won’t get wet at all.
-There are many reasons for dryness (illness, medication, age, stress) which have nothing to do with you.
-It’s entirely possible for a woman to be very turned on without being wet at all.
+And it’s possible for a woman to be very turned on without being wet at all.
 Don’t take it personally.

 If you’re about to touch her down there you need to discreetly pop your finger into your mouth and wet it first.
 Consider this a courtesy, and do it every time.
 A dry finger isn’t comfortable.

 Things aren’t getting wet down there?
 Don’t panic.
-Here’s a second new rule for you: keep a bottle of lube in your bedside drawer.
-Lubricant is absolutely the most important tool you can keep in your bedroom.
-Period.
+Keep a bottle of lube in your bedside drawer.

 Put the lube on her (don’t just hand her the bottle).
 If this is a new thing, and you’re worried about how she’ll react, then put a little lube on yourself first, then some on her.
 That way she’ll know that it’s for everyone’s pleasure.

 Oh, and one more thing.
-Be a gent and warm it up in your hand first if the bedroom is chilly – nothing makes a woman recoil quicker than a guy slapping cold lube onto her vagina.
+Be a gent and warm it up in your hand first if the bedroom is chilly – nothing makes a woman recoil quicker than a guy slapping cold lube on her sensitive bits.

 Back to the action

-You’re ready to head to the down below, and now you’ve got a choice to make: you can either use your hand, or your tongue (or maybe go big and do both).
+You’re ready to head to the down below, and now you’ve got a choice to make: you can either use your hand or your tongue.
 Either way, your initial move is to stroke and caress around the vulva.
-Ignore that clitoris for now, it doesn’t exist yet.
+Ignore her clitoris for a little longer.

 The sweet spot is a little place just to the side of the clitoris.
 If you imagine that the clitoris is the face of a clock, stroke gently at what would be about one o’clock.
 You’ll know when you hit it (she’ll react), so stroke that area rhythmically.

-Oral sex is arguably an art form, and too few guys really know how to do it well.
-So rather than give a quick summary here, I highly recommend taking a few minutes to read my detailed article about giving a girl good oral sex.
+Oral sex is arguably an art form, and not everyone has a good handle on it.
+So rather than give a quick summary here, I highly recommend taking the time to read my detailed oral sex tips.